AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/InternalLinkType/RefPartnerSideA.md

 InternalLinkType.RefPartnerSideA Property
 =========================================
-AutomationML 2.1 APIGets and sets the Path to an ExternalInterface, defining the A-Side of the relation.
+Gets and sets the Path to an ExternalInterface, defining the A-Side of the relation.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)